UNCCD library online catalogue

 Inkaya Tarihi Cinar , Turkey /Photo Mahir Turkcan

 Want to be inspired by the world of knowledge?
 The UNCCD library holds a specialized collection of monographs and series, reports, grey literature in fields of desertification, land degradation and drought, and its cross-cutting subjects such as development, economics, environment, land, soils, agriculture, energy, water, climate change, biodiversity, sustainable land management, science and technology, migration, security, gender, sand and dust storms.

 Welcome to UNCCD Library online public access catalogue managed with Adlib/Axiell.
 Your search will give results with call numbers and the following symbols: B (book); E (electronic book); A (article); AVM (audiovisual materials); SER (serial, journal).

-  - Repeat the search with Karlsruhe Virtual Catalogue (KVK), which provides a metasearch interface with more than 500 million books and serials in library and book trade catalogs worldwide, and OCLC WorldCat to find the closest library in your area, offering hard copies of publications not available online.
+With OCLC WorldCat find the closest library in your area, offering hard copies of publications not available online.